arXiv/arxiv-docs/source/help/api/index.md

----
-title: arXiv API Access
----

 # arXiv API Access

 arXiv offers public API access in order to maximize its openness and interoperability.
 Many projects utilize this option without becoming official [arXivLabs collaborations](https://labs.arxiv.org).

+### **Commercial projects**
-**Commercial projects** that utilize arXiv’s APIs should review relevant documentation first.
+that utilize arXiv’s APIs should review relevant documentation first.
 Read about our [public APIs](basics.md) or other [bulk data pipelines](../../help/bulk_data.md), review [arXiv's brand use guidelines](../../brand/index.md), and consider becoming an [arXiv affiliate](../../about/funding.md) before embarking on the project.
 This includes any project created as a product for sale.

-**Independent, noncommercial, and open access projects** that…
+### **Independent, noncommercial, and open access projects** that…

 1. utilize arXiv’s public APIs
 2. do not require assistance from arXiv, and